-When malignant pleural mesothelioma is suspected, physicians need to confirm the diagnosis so that they can prescribe the best possible treatment plan.
+When malignant pleural mesothelioma is suspected, physicians must confirm the diagnosis to prescribe the most effective treatment plan.
 Cytokeratin 5 and 5/6 are important proteins that help to distinguish malignant mesothelioma from pulmonary adenocarcinoma, the most common type of lung cancer.[1]

 What Is Cytokeratin?